christianThardy/christianThardy.github.io/tom-interpretability.md

 **Mid-Layer Previous Token Integration (L10-12)**
 - **Primary Function:** Complex state representation building
     - **QKVO Flow:**
-      - 10.5 queries against 5.4 and 8.1 outputs, 11.3 queries against 10.5 and 2.3, 12.1 queries against 5.2 and 12.2 queries against 12.2 and 12.3 to build better representations (“John takes cat on basket”)
+      - 10.5 queries against 5.4 and 8.1 outputs, 11.3 queries against 2.3 and 10.5, 12.1 queries against 5.2 and 12.2 queries against 12.2 and 12.3 to build better representations (“John takes cat on basket”)
-      - 12.2/2/3 form a tight integration cluster with shared K/V spaces
+      - 12.2/3 form a tight integration cluster with shared Q/K spaces (“the cat is on the”, “the cat and puts it on the”)
-      - Values from this cluster encode sophisticated state patterns (“John takes cat and puts”, “John looks”, “and puts on basket”, “Mark puts cat on box”, “Mark takes cat off basket”, “John comes back”, “John school”, “Mark work”, “John in room”, “Mark in room”, “cat in room”)
+      - Values from this cluster encode complex state patterns (“John takes cat and puts”, “and puts on basket”, “Mark puts cat on box”, “Mark takes cat off basket”)
+      - The final output of 12.3 show equal attention weight between the cat, all locations and subjects (“John takes cat and puts it on the basket”, “Mark takes the cat off the basket”)

 ```markdown
 [DTH L8.1] ---------> [Induction L14-17]